stevengharris/markupeditor-base/README.md

 ```
 $ npm run build

-> markupeditor-base@0.8.0 build
+> markupeditor@0.9.0 build
 > rollup -c

 src/main.js → dist/markupeditor.umd.js...
-created dist/markupeditor.umd.js in 321ms
+created dist/markupeditor.umd.js in 335ms

-src/main.js → dist/markupeditor.cjs.js, dist/markupeditor.esm.js...
-created dist/markupeditor.cjs.js, dist/markupeditor.esm.js in 60ms
-$
 ```

-Open the editor on a doc using node.js.
+The installation identifies `muedit` in the package.json `bin` property.
+You can open the editor on a doc using node.js with the `muedit` command, providing a filename to edit (and optionally a port for node.js).
 You can use the demo.html file that is part of the docs:

 ```
-$ node markupeditor.js docs/demo/demo.html
+$ muedit docs/demo/demo.html
 Server listening at http://localhost:3000
 ```

 Then open http://localhost:3000 in your browser.
 The port can be passed to node as `--port <number>`.
+Alternatively, you can run node directly as `node muedit.js docs/demo/demo.html`.

 You can also use the web site docs to test:

 ```
 $ npm run docs

-> markupeditor-base@0.8.0 predocs
+> markupeditor@0.9.0 predocs
 > sh predocs.sh

 Updating ./docs dependencies...
 cp -f ./dist/markupeditor.umd.js ./docs/src/markupeditor.umd.js
+cp -f ./markup-editor.js ./docs/src/markup-editor.js
 cp -f ./styles/markupeditor.css ./docs/styles/markupeditor.css
 cp -f ./styles/markup.css ./docs/styles/markup.css
 cp -f ./styles/mirror.css ./docs/styles/mirror.css
 cp -f ./styles/toolbar.css ./docs/styles/toolbar.css

-> markupeditor-base@0.8.0 docs
+> markupeditor@0.9.0 docs
 > node ./docs/index.js

 Server listening at http://localhost:3000